 It’s Good, Except It Sucks is a movie by movie – and television series by television series – hurtle through the Marvel Cinematic Universe, hosted by Tim Worthington with a series of superpowered guests.

-This time it’s The Punisher from 2017, and joining Tim to talk about Frank Castle taking out the corrupt in authority and knocking over a few bins along the way is journalist Mic Wright.
+This time it’s The Punisher from 2017, and joining Tim to talk about Frank Castle taking out the corrupt in authority and society and knocking over a few bins along the way is journalist Mic Wright.
 What will they find to say about ‘Grumpy Q’, how good Hawkeye is at tidying up after himself and which came first out of office politics and bottle episodes, and what does any of this have to do with how long it takes Nile Rodgers to write a chorus?
 Get listening and find out!

 You can follow Mic on Twitter at @brokenbottleboy.